the true meaning of Romance Your Husband Can Understand

-Phileo is the word used for brotherly love, for members of the church, for family members, and for friendship.
+Phileo and Storge are both used for familial, brotherly love, for members of the church, for instinctive fondness, and for friendship.
 It is more of a fondness, a closeness not found with casual acquaintances or strangers.

-Eros is the most physical of the three words, used mainly for the sexual attraction between the sexes, even the act of sex sometimes.
+The definition of eros love in the Bible is romantic love.
+It’s the most physical of the three words, used mainly for the sexual attraction between the sexes, even the act of sex sometimes.
 This is the word I will use for romance.